mcoredev/nette-test/readme.md

 Nette Web Project
 =================

-This is a basic test application built using Nette framework using custom generate console command.
+This is a basic test application built Nette framework with custom generate console command.

 Genette Console Commands